Pennsylvania Household Employer Guide 2026

 Nest Payroll handles EIN setup, PA Department of Labor & Industry and PA Department of Revenue registrations, payroll calculations, and quarterly tax filings — all automatically.
 14-day free trial.

 Disclaimer: The information on this page is general in nature.
 This is not tax, legal, benefits, financial, or HR advice.
 Rules and regulations change over time and vary by location.
-Workers' compensation, city ordinances (Philadelphia DWBR/POWER Act, Pittsburgh Paid Sick Days), and local tax requirements can be complex — consult an attorney, financial advisor, or licensed insurance broker for your specific situation.
+Workers' compensation, Philadelphia/Pittsburgh ordinances, and paid-leave rules can be complex — consult an attorney, financial advisor, or licensed insurance broker for your specific situation.